alipzsh/knowledge-base/xss.md

 on that input.

-it happens when a website contains JavaScript that takes an attacker-controllable value, known as a *source*, and passes it into a dangerous function, known as a *sink*.
+it happens when a website contains JavaScript that takes an attacker-controllable value, known as a *source*, and passes it into a dangerous function, known as a *sink* (writes it to a sink).

 * the main source for DOM XSS is the URL.
 * DOM could be manipulated by [DOM Objects](DOM.md#_DOM_Objects).